|NLP Coaching Resources - getting into the drivers seat of your brain/mind.|

 On a personal note as I become more attuned to listening for meta programs, questions, statements and commands, I find that I can just allow others to express themselves more freely without reacting and expecting them to match my meta program preferences.

 On a closing note most religions have defined obedience - that is 'matching' - as a virtue.
-The majority of Germans were obedient to Hitler.
+Germans were encouraged to be obedient to Hitler.
 Mismatchers are dissenters.
 The medical profession complain about a lack of compliance from their patients.
 Hmm, interesting.